For a detailed overview visit our artist FAQ page.

 What’s the difference between following and favoriting?

 You follow an artist and favorite individual artworks.
-You may only follow an artist after having purchased one of their artworks.
-By contrast, you may favorite individual artworks without having to purchase them, which lets you keep track of artworks you’re interested in.
+Following an artist helps you stay up to date with new artworks by artists you like, and favoriting artworks lets you keep track of artworks you’re interested in.

 How do resales work?

-You may list any works of art you originally purchased on Curci Art for resale (secondary market).
-Resales are listed at their current estimated value and appear on the original artist’s page under works for sale alongside works being sold for the first time (primary market); this helps maintain your anonymity as well as that of other art collectors.
-Works being resold also appear in the marketplace search results.
-When viewing works on our platform you may see the entire sales history of that item whether it’s being sold for the first time or resold.
+In Q3, 2023, you will be able to list any works of art you originally purchased on Curci Art for resale (secondary market).
+Resales will be listed at their current estimated value and appear on the original artist’s page under works for sale alongside works being sold for the first time (primary market); this will help maintain your anonymity as well as that of other art collectors.
+Works being resold will also appear in the marketplace search results.
+Moreover, when viewing works on our platform you will be able to see the entire sales history of the item.

 Do you charge a seller fee for resales?

-The seller fee comes out of the sale proceeds.
-Buyers pay for shipping separately while the seller pays for handling.
+• The seller fee comes out of the sale proceeds.
+Buyers pay for shipping separately while the seller is responsible for packaging costs.
 Curci Art splits the profit from seller fees 50/50 with the original artist as a royalty after covering the cost of transactions.

 Can I resell works I obtained outside of Curci Art on your site?